Wax On, Wax Off – Our Boat Waxing & Cleaning Process Before Launch

 Watch our video on the 10 spring boat prep steps we do to get our Sea Ray 410 Sundancer ready to launch!

-Disclosure: This site may contain links that are affiliated with companies where we receive compensation.
-Also, as an Amazon Associate we earn from qualifying purchases.
+Disclosure: This site may contain links affiliated with companies where we receive compensation.
+Also, as an Amazon Associate we may earn from qualifying purchases we refer but it does not impact the price you pay.
 Full disclosure policy.

 Diane Seltzer

 Diane is the founder of MyBoatLife.com as well as the boating lifestyle site for kids BoaterKids.com.
-Active in the boating industry, Diane is also the CMO of Epoch Boats, an all-electric hydrofoil boat startup.
+Active in the boating industry, Diane has also led the marketing for multiple recreational boating businesses and startups.